alexandergrantuni/TwitterClone/test/README.txt

 GET - /Register/ - if the user is already logged in it redirects them to /messages if not they will be redirected to the register page
 POST - /Register/ - registers a new user so long as some requirements are met such as the username/email isn't already registered

+AJAX

+Following/unfollowing friends and deleting messages.

+Javascript

+Javascript is used to turn all hashtagged strings such as '#hello' into a link to a message search using search's REST interfaces.  e.g /search/messages/hello for that hello hashtag.

+Javascript is also used for form validation.

+Security:

+Stored procedures and prepared statements.